-Nursing homes have a responsibility to maintain adequate staffing levels and to make sure the professionals on duty have the right expertise.
+Nursing homes must staff adequate numbers of employees per patient.
+They must also make sure professionals on duty have the right expertise.
 For instance, there must be a nurse on duty at all hours.
-Nursing aides have the lowest level of training and must have supervision.
+Nursing aides (or certified nursing assistants - CNAs) have the lowest level of training and must have supervision.

 Staffing Requirements at Massachusetts Nursing Homes

 Massachusetts nursing homes have a responsibility to follow the state’s staffing requirements.
 Because they serve elderly patients, nursing homes have a responsibility to hire employees with medical expertise, compassion and patience in working with elderly patients.